US Fulbright Logo

 Award Profile

-The Fulbright English Teaching Assistant Grant provides participants the opportunity to assist in the teaching of English in Nepalese schools and immerse themselves in the local culture.
+The Fulbright English Teaching Assistant grant provides participants the opportunity to assist in the teaching of English in high schools/colleges in Kathmandu Valley.
 The Nepal program seeks applicants with prior teaching or tutoring experience.
-Formal training or certification is an advantage, but not required.
 Applicants must be flexible, able to work independently, and willing to function in a challenging, under-resourced school environment.

 Grant Length